 DO NOT SUBMIT THE FORM if you’re not done yet.

-On your application dashboard, you will find a field where you can upload the required and not-required-but-great-to-have documents.
+On your application dashboard, you will find a field where you can upload the required and recommended documents.
 The key is to submit as many types as you can.
 Better safe than sorry.

 That’s it!
 Once you have submitted your application, you should receive an Acknowledgment of Application Receipt in your email.
 I got mine on the same day of submission.

 From here, it’s gonna be a nerve-racking waiting game.
 Note that they will never give you an update from the moment you submit until a decision is made.
 This means that the next email you’re going to receive from them will tell you whether you have been granted or denied a visa.

 Online payments are done via credit card only.